-Josiah Gray’s growing pains continue in Nationals’ loss to Rockies
+Josiah Gray takes small steps forward in Nationals’ loss to Rockies

 Soon, they put that vision into action, taxing Rockies starter Germán Márquez for six runs in four innings.
 Thomas, 26, skied a three-run homer in the fourth before notching an infield single and walk.
 Keibert Ruiz, the club’s 23-year-old catcher, punched a two-out, RBI double in the first and singled twice.
 In five plate appearances, Juan Soto, still only 22, reached with a single, two walks and an intentional walk (though he was caught between third and home to stifle an opportunity in the seventh).

 In the eighth, though, the Nationals scored twice to peel Gray off the hook.
-The progress was just unwound by Finnegan, who’s in a very rough patch as Washington’s de factor closer.
+The progress was just unwound by Finnegan, who’s in a very rough patch as Washington’s de facto closer.
 Washington pushed again in the ninth, thanks to singles from Ruiz and Ryan Zimmerman, but fell one hit short.

+“I want to win every game.
+I’m not a big of losing, believe me," Manager Dave Martinez said.
+“But we’re young, I want to stay positive, we’re going to stick to the process, and these guys are all going to get an opportunity to be out there.
+We need to see what we have for the upcoming years.”

-With his last four starts, Gray has shaded his early success here with statistical clunkers: six earned runs in four innings against the Philadelphia Phillies; six earned runs in three against the New York Mets; five earned runs in five innings against the lowly Pittsburgh Pirates, an outing that included six walks; then five in 5⅓ on Friday.
+With his past four starts, Gray has shaded his early success here with statistical clunkers: six earned runs in four innings against the Philadelphia Phillies; six earned runs in three against the New York Mets; five earned runs in five innings against the lowly Pittsburgh Pirates, an outing that included six walks; then five in 5⅓ on Friday.
 The matchup with Colorado unfolded in small narratives.

 The first inning looked like a continuation of recent struggles.
 The second, third and fourth — then a bulk of the fifth — seemed like a break in the right direction, closer to his initial starts with Washington.
-Then the walk to Hampson was a step back, especially since he was ahead 0-2 before losing the at-bat.
+Then the walk to Hampson was a step back, especially because he was ahead 0-2 before losing the at-bat.
 Then Rodgers’s blast did him in.

-Gray saw three more batters, inducing a groundout, allowing a double to Trevor Story and getting Cron to pop up to left.
+Gray saw three more batters, inducing a groundout, allowing a double to Story and getting Cron to pop up to left.
 When Gray retreated to the dugout, his season ERA was 6.24.
 Baldonado entered, lost the Nationals’ advantage on a two-run shot for Sam Hilliard and exited to light boos.
 If not much else — or maybe at the very least — there was room for growth, plenty of it, up and down the pitching staff.